Demographics of Israel: Non-citizens

 Approximately 100–200 refugees from Bosnia, Kosovo, Iraqi Kurdistan, and North Korea were absorbed in Israel as refugees.
 Most of them were also given Israeli resident status, and currently reside in Israel.
 As of 2006, some 200 ethnic Kurdish refugees from Turkey resided in Israel as illegal immigrants, fleeing the Kurdish–Turkish conflict.

 Languages

-Due to its immigrant nature, Israel is one of the most multicultural and multilingual societies in the world.
-Hebrew is the official language of the country, and Arabic is given special status, while English and Russian are the two most widely spoken non-official languages.
-A certain degree of English is spoken widely, and is the language of choice for many Israeli businesses.
-Hebrew and English language are mandatory subjects in the Israeli school system, and most schools offer either Arabic, French, Spanish, German, Italian, or Russian.
+According to a 2011 survey of Israelis over 20 years of age conducted by the Israel Central Bureau of Statistics, 49% report Hebrew as their native language, Arabic 18%, Russian 15%, Yiddish 2%, French 2%, English 2%, Spanish 1.6%, and 10% other languages (including Romanian, and Amharic, which were not offered as answers by the survey).
+The study also noted that 90% of Israeli Jews and over 60% of Israeli Arabs have a good understanding of Hebrew.

 Religion

 According to a 2010 Israel Central Bureau of Statistics study of Israeli Jews aged over 18:

 While the ultra-Orthodox, or Haredim, represented only 5% of Israel's population in 1990, they are expected to represent more than one-fifth of Israel's Jewish population by 2028.
 By 2022, Haredim were 13.3% of the population and enumerated 1,280,000.